GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 --------------------

-The GMT API knows how to read and write six types of data common to GMT operations: CPT palette tables, data tables (ASCII or binary), text tables (ASCII), GMT grids, PostScript text, and images.
+The GMT API knows how to read and write six types of data common to GMT operations: Color palette tables (CPT), data tables (ASCII or binary), text tables (ASCII), GMT grids, PostScript text, and images.
 In addition, we present two data types to facilitate the passing of simple user arrays (one or more equal-length data columns of any data type, e.g., double,